-Children's Hospital Los Angeles (CHLA) is a 501(c)(3) nonprofit institution that provides pediatric health care and helps our patients more than 528,000 times each year in a setting designed just for their needs.
+Children's Hospital Los Angeles (CHLA) is a 501(c)(3) nonprofit institution that provides pediatric health care and helps our patients more than half a million times each year in a setting designed just for their needs.
 Our history began in 1901 in a small house on the corner of Alpine and Castelar Streets (now Hill St. in Chinatown) and today our medical experts offer more than 350 pediatric specialty programs and services to meet the needs of our patients.

 - Affiliations and Partnerships

 - Awards and Reputation

 - Board of Directors and Foundation Board of Trustees

 - Education and Training

 - Mission and Values

 Keck School of Medicine of the University of Southern California

 Since 1932, Children's Hospital Los Angeles and the faculty of Keck School of Medicine of USC have worked together to create one of the world’s finest pediatric care centers.
 As a team, we work together on innovative programs and multi-disciplinary research for our community and beyond.
 Thanks to our affiliation with the Keck School of Medicine, CHLA is a premier teaching hospital, training future caregivers for the children of tomorrow.